 I recently graduated from the three-year clinical Masters in Arts Therapy through Whitecliffe College in NZ.
 I am on the two year intern programme at Arahura.
 My approach is respectful, non-judgemental, supportive, and collaborative; gentle yet dynamic.
 I work with young adults and adults.

 I trained and worked as a social worker in the UK before moving to Christchurch in 1997.
 I have worked in a broad range of hospital and community organisations, with individuals and running therapeutic groups.
 I have extensive experience in working with grief, shame, despair, and feelings of overwhelm, and loss of purpose.
 I have a particular interest in burnout and carer stress.

 Arts therapy is suitable for all people – no skill or interest in arts is required.
 Although Expressive Arts Therapy is comparatively new to NZ it is more established oversees and is recognised as a particularly useful modality for trauma recovery.
 Every therapy session looks and feels different, it’s tailored to whatever is needed and helpful at the time.
 Sometimes a session can resemble talk therapy, other times more expressive arts are used.
 I use a range of materials including sandtray, writing, drawing, painting, and mindful and somatic-based activities.

 Away from work I enjoy dog walking, yoga, gardening, and restoring my character home.
 I have two adult daughters born in NZ.
 I feel a deep sense of belonging and a gratitude towards Christchurch, my adopted home.

-As an intern my fees are $75 per hour.
 I can assist with applications for financial assistance if you are eligible.
 I offer weekly, daytime appointments.
 Most often a therapy sequence progresses over a few weeks or months; the timeline largely dependent on the depth and breadth of the life enhancing work you chose to engage in.